Kirbologist/Raman-Scattering-Code-Conversion/README.md

   - sphGetModifiedBesselProducts
   - sphCalculatePQ
   - rvhGetFieldCoefficients
+  - pstScatteringMatrixOA
-- Functions that take 'scheme/mode' argument of type string now take them as enum types instead.
-This causes these functions to theoretically behave slightly differently for non-standard values of the 'scheme/mode' argument, although such behaviour shouldn't be able to manifest at compile-time.
+- Functions that take an argument of type string (for specifying method of calculation) now take them as enum types instead.
+This causes these functions to theoretically behave slightly differently for unexpected values of the argument, although such behaviour shouldn't be able to manifest at compile-time.
 Functions that are affected by this include:
   - auxPrepareIntegrals
   - vshMakeIncidentParams
   - vshEgenThetaAllPhi
   - vshGetZnAll
 - Currently, auxPrepareIntegrals doesn't read from any pre-calculated values when preparing integrals.
-- sphCalculatePQ doesn't check the value of stParams.output, since by the specification, such a member shouldn't exist.
-Such a member does exist in stOptions however, so future implementations are likely to also take stOptions as an argument type.
+- sphCalculatePQ doesn't try to access stParams.output, since stParams is expected to be the same struct type as the one given in the specification, in which case output is not a member of stParams.
+Such a member does exist in stOptions however, so future implementations may take stOptions as an argument type.
+(For calculating Raman scattering, this option is true by default.)
 - The slvGetOptionsFromStruct function cannot be called on its own and is instead implemented into the stOptions constructors.
 - The pstMakeStructForField function currently puts stIncPar into returning struct stRes by using std::move(); this means that the stIncPar will be made empty after pstMakeStructForField is used.
 This is done, since in the final program, the input stIncPar doesn't need to be kept